Lawyer Consultation in Ontario: What To Expect and How to Prepareachkarlaw-admin

 When determining who to book a consultation with, keep in mind the practice areas of the firm or legal professional, to ensure they have knowledge and experience with matters similar to yours.

-After determining which firm or legal professional may work best for your issue, you will typically be able to book a consultation by contacting them either by phone or filling out a consulation form on their website.
+After determining which firm or legal professional may work best for your issue, you will typically be able to book a consultation by contacting them either by phone or filling out a consultation form on their website.

-While some consulations are free of charge, some are not.
-It is always best to check with the firm in advance so that you are fully aware of any consulation fees.
+While some consultations are free of charge, some are not.
+It is always best to check with the firm in advance so that you are fully aware of any consultation fees.
 While “free” can be tempting to many individuals, be careful that the legal professional is not providing you with a legal opinion without properly assessing your facts or evidence—this may cost you more in the long run.

 Solicitor-client privilege aims to ensure that clients, even potential clients, are completely honest about the details of their case, so that an accurate assessment can be provided.
 Without knowing all the facts, any strategy might be challenged by unpleasant surprises down the road.
 That’s why it is best to prepare knowing all the facts and having a full picture, to know exactly what to anticipate and how to properly respond to any challenges from the opposing side.

 Individuals should keep in mind that while they are protected by solicitor-client privilege during a consultation, they are not considered a client until they retain the legal professional—this requires signing the retainer and providing any corresponding funds.

 Effective preparation for a legal consultation can go a long way in making the consultation more thorough and beneficial to both parties.
 This can help clarity of the legal issues involving your matter, as well as the accuracy of the legal professional’s assessment of your matter.

 Some examples of evidence that should typically be brought to an employment law consultation include: